misterdepth/discordjs-bot-guide/other-guides/heroku.md

 And we're done!
 This should be enough to get you going, remember Heroku can't do a whole lot of processing, and you can't save files \(no file database, edited json, etc\).

+### Things to Mention

+While Heroku is free, there are a few things that you should know.
+Here they are:
+- Heroku uses "dyno hours" to keep your bot up and running, however free users only get 450 \(22 days\).
+- After 30 minutes of inactivity, your bot will sleep, meaning that it won't use dyno hours until something happens again \(setRandomInterval interrupts this\)